 The lowest cascade is easily reached from the carpark at the end of Edith Falls Road.

-Swimming is popular at the cascades, with both the lower pool (below) and upper pools, as well as Sweetwater Pool (8.6km return) which is further upstream, accessible by foot.
+Swimming is popular at the cascades, with both the lower pool (below) and upper pools, as well as Sweetwater Pool (8.6km return) which is further upstream, and accessible by foot.
 Swimming is possible year-round, except at times due to dangerous conditions at times during the wet season, when the pools may be closed.

 Getting to Edith Falls

-Edith Falls are located on the western side of Nitmiluk National Park, and are reached by a sealed road turning off the Stuart Highway 42km north of Katherine.
+The waterfall is located on the western side of Nitmiluk National Park, and are reached by a sealed road turning off the Stuart Highway 42km north of Katherine.
 The sealed road suitable for all vehicles, and is open year-round, althoug it may occasionally be closed due to flooding in the Wet season (November-March).

 The waterfall is also the end of the 66km, multi-day Jatbula walk which starts at Nitmiluk Gorge.

 - NT Gov – Leliyn (Edith Falls) factsheet [PDF download]